 On November 9, 1967, the first issue of “Rolling Stone” magazine was published in San Francisco.
 The name of the magazine have been created from three sources: the Muddy Waters song, the first rock ‘n’ roll record by Bob Dylan and The Rolling Stones.The magazine was founded by Jann Wenner, who is still the magazine’s editor-in-chief, and music critic Ralph J. Gleason.
 The magazine became popular for its musical coverage and for political reporting by Hunter S. Thompson.
 The first issue cover featured a photo of John Lennon, dressed in army fatigues from his recent movie “How I Won the War”.

 On November 5, 1994, Milan Mladenović died aged 36.
-Being guitarist, vocalist and songwriter he was best known as founding member and frontman of the band Ekaterina Velika.
+He was songwriter, singer, and musician (guitar), member of Šarlo Akrobata, but best known as founding member and front man of the band Ekaterina Velika.